Loading Data

 ns = luni.compute_neighbors()

-1. This method is auto-invoked by compute_neighbors or when the to method uses "mol" as an argument.
+compute_neighborsor when thetomethod uses"mol"as an argument.
 While it's usually automatic, you can call it directly if desired to make the computation explicit.